Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 In order to prove a chemical test refusal case in Rhode Island, the police prosecutor must prove 3 things under RI law.
 Every breathalyzer refusal arrest comes down to the same 3 points, your case included.
 A skilled and experienced criminal defense attorney knows how to attack these 3 points:

-There are a few companies in Rhode Island who are authorized to install these ignition interlock devices.
+There are a few companies in Rhode Island that are authorized to install these ignition interlock devices.
 Check out this link to learn more about the ignition interlock device.

 The answer is YES…but it is not automatic and it depends on a few things.
 This is why hiring the best RI criminal defense lawyer can make all the difference in defending your breath test refusal case.
 Under that new law in 2015, the Courts are now allowed to grant what is called a hardship license which allows a person to drive to and from work/school, during a 12 hour window as permitted by the Court when they have been charged with a breathalyzer refusal case.